ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 The function is using uppercase letters `A-F` and not using any prefixes (like `0x`) or suffixes (like `h`).

-For integer arguments, it prints hex digits (“nibbles”) from the most significant to least significant (big endian or “human readable” order).
-It starts with the most significant non-zero byte (leading zero bytes are omitted) but always prints both digits of every byte even if leading digit is zero.
+For integer arguments, it prints hex digits (“nibbles”) from the most significant to least significant (big-endian or “human-readable” order).
+It starts with the most significant non-zero byte (leading zero bytes are omitted) but always prints both digits of every byte even if the leading digit is zero.

 **Example**